What is a Vapor Chamber?

 As seen in the figure below, vapor chambers can be used to spread heat to a local condenser or move it to a remote one.
 However, spreading heat is by far the most common use of vapor chambers.
 Heat pipes are usually used when heat needs to be moved to a remote condenser.

 Vapor chambers can be paired with any type of heat sink.
-Extruded fin vapor chamber heat sinks are the most common for lower power applications (~<100W) due to their relatively low cost and reasonable thermal properties.
+Extruded fin heat sink vapor chambers are the most common for lower power applications (~<100W) due to their relatively low cost and reasonable thermal properties.
 Forced air applications allow tighter fin spacing for higher power applications in order to maximize fin area.
 In these cases, zipper fins or fin packs are most used because of their design versatility and lower price relative to skived or bonded versions.

 Vapor chambers can be attached to the fin base using a variety of methods, depending on the specific design and application requirements.
 Here are some common approaches: